The Dangers of a Crash Diet

 The nutritional deficiency that happens during a crash diet is also concerning.
 When following a restrictive diet for an extended period of time, your body doesn't just lose calories, but also the minerals, iron, sodium, potassium and other important nutrients that you get from those calories, explained diet and weight-loss journal Fit Day.
 This lack of essential nutrients can lead to anemia, fractures or even osteoporosis.
 And without the electrolytes from appropriate levels of sodium and potassium, there is an increased risk of cardiovascular disease.
 Electrolytes are crucial for muscle function and the regulation of your heartbeat.

-"When depleting [the body] of these nutrients, some people experience depression, irritability or moodiness, as well as exhaustion and low energy," said Lizbeth.
+"When depleting [the body] of these nutrients, some people experience depression, irritability or moodiness, as well as exhaustion and low energy," said Gomer.
 "There are a variety of disorders that come from crash dieting such as bulimia or anorexia.
 In the long run, the risk of liver and kidney failure, brain damage and calcium deficiencies that cause osteoporosis are just not worth it."

 Losing Weight Safely and Effectively